ronakg/notes/tmux.md

 set-window-option -g window-status-current-style regular

-# start windows at 1
+# Start windows at 1
 set -g base-index 1

+# Enable mouse mode by default
 setw -g mode-mouse on

 # Allow mouse to select which pane to use